JuliusNixi/CROSS/CROSS/src/CROSS/API/README.md

 So these classes are interfaces between Java objects to create the JSON strings to be used for requests/responses by using the Google gson lib.

-The responses are from the server.
-The requests are from the client.